peterdemin/peterdemin.github.io/source/12_articles/81-fedup.md

 ### Node initialization

-`fedup` has following functions:
+`fedup` initialization has following steps:

 1. Create hub user account and generate a hub's private key.
-2. Initialize a bare git repo and configure post-receive hook that calls back to `fedup`.
+2. Initialize a bare git repo and configure post-receive hook that calls back to `fedup distribute`.
 3. Add owner's public key to authorized keys for this user.

 ### Cluster membership